-PHOTO BY SCOTT SIMMONS Powell's Allison Farr pitches at Halls in an early season matchup between the two Class AAA softball powers.
+Powell's Allison Farr pitches at Halls in an early season matchup between the two Class AAA softball powers.
 Farr helped lead the Lady Panthers to back to back trips to the state finals in 2017 and 2018.
-Powell honorees headed to East Tennessee State By Steve Williams Allison Farr and Riley Bryant, Powell High's Student-Athletes of the Year, will both be continuing their education and athletic careers at East Tennessee State University in John- said ETSU Coach Brad Irwin son City.
-In high school, Farr was a standout pitcher and helped in the circle and only 19 lead the Lady Panthers to the TSSAA Class AAA state championship as a junior in and finished with a 1.13 2018, while Bryant was a ERA key figure in helping Powell begin its return to football glory days.
-"Allison has been a vital part of putting Powell back on top as one of the best softball programs in the state," said PHS Athletic Director Chad Smith.
+Powell honorees headed to East Tennessee State By Steve Williams Allison Farr and Riley Bryant, Powell High's Student-Athletes of the Year, will both be continuing their education and athletic careers at East Ten-Johnson City. helped lead the Lady Pan- after the signing. thers to the TSSAA Class Bryant was a key figure in helping Powell begin its return to football glory days. part of putting Powell back on top as one of the best softball programs in the state," said PHS Athletic Director Chad Smith.
 "She excelled in the classroom and on the field."
+Farr was the 2018 Player of the Year, an All-State pitcher and a four-time All-District 3-AAA performer.
 In her sophomore season, Powell also made it to the state finals and finished runner-up.

-Farr signed with East Tennessee State in December.
+Farr signed with East Tennessee State University in nessee State in December.